 Commodity derivative financial instruments.
 Due to the inherent volatility in oil and natural gas prices, we use commodity derivative instruments, including puts, swaps, collars and basis swaps to hedge price risk associated with a significant portion of our anticipated oil and natural gas production.
 At each period end, we estimate the fair value of our commodity derivatives using a valuation prepared by an independent third party and recognize an unrealized gain or loss.
 We have not elected hedge accounting on these derivatives, and therefore, the unrealized gains and losses on open positions are reflected in current earnings.
-For the six months ended June 30, 2012 and 2011, our commodity derivatives resulted in a realized gain of \$13.8 million and a realized loss of \$0.9 million, respectively.
-For the six months ended June 30, 2012 and 2011, our commodity derivatives resulted in an unrealized gain of \$15.3 million and an unrealized loss of \$8.7 million, respectively.
-At June 30, 2012, we had 18 commodity derivatives contracts with associated deferred premiums totaling approximately \$27.5 million.
+For the six months ended June 30, 2012 and 2011, our commodity derivatives resulted in a realized gain of \$13.8 million and an ealized loss of \$0.9 million, respectively.
+At June 30, 2012 and 2011, our commodity derivatives contracts with associated deferred premiums totaling approximately \$27.5 million.
 The estimated fair value of our total deferred premiums was approximately \$23.6 million at June 30, 2012.
 The fair market value of these premiums is deducted from our unrealized gain or loss at each period end.